Let's talk about yes!

 Sex without consent is rape... but this is not reflected in the law in many European countries

 Things are moving in the right direction, mainly due to brave women fighting for change.
 In 2018, Iceland and Sweden became the 7th and 8th country in Europe to adopt legislation defining rape by the absence of consent.
+Then in June 2019, Greece became the ninth.
 The other countries are the UK, Ireland, Luxembourg, Germany, Cyprus and Belgium.

 In the other European countries, for the crime to be considered rape, the law requires things like the use of force or threats of force to have been used, but this is not what happens in a great majority of rape cases.